 any period of unauthorised unpaid absence

 the employee must continue to pay contributions under any pre-existing ARC contract entered into before 1 April 2015 (unless the employee elects to end the contract).
+Where necessary, these contributions can be collected from pay when the member returns to work.

 During any period of absence due to sickness or injury on full or reduced pay the member will continue to pay the contributions under the ARC contract on the pay received.
 They do not pay contributions under the ARC contract during a period of sick leave on no pay.